A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders.

-Medicaid participants shall have a fifteen-dollar application fee and a fifteen-dollar card renewal fee.
-Medicaid, nor private insurance, pay for medical cannabis or medical cannabis products.
+No, Medicaid, nor private insurance, will pay for medical cannabis or medical cannabis products.
+However, Medicaid participants qualify for a reduced fee waiver for the annual license fee and annual renewal.
 Miss Code Ann. § 41-137-41.

-If stopped, there will be a verification process to ensure you are a registered medical cannabis patient in our State.
+If stopped, there will be a verification process to ensure you are a registered medical cannabis patient in our state.
+The law does not authorize you to use medical cannabis in a public place or in a motor vehicle.
+The law does not prevent you from civil, criminal or other penalties because you are a registered medical cannabis patient.
 Miss.
 Code Ann. § 41-137-29.

 For questions regarding: